-I’ve been reading Ryan Holiday’s latest barn-burner – The Obstacle is the Way.
-Get yourself a copy and read it.
+I’ve been reading Ryan Holiday’s latest barn-burner – Get yourself a copy and read it.
 I plan on reading it twice.
 Here’s why –

 The premise of the book is that Obstacles should be accepted.
 In fact, obstacles are critical to defining who you are, what you want, and what you are made of.
 Your perception and reaction to Obstacles is what defines and creates success in your life.
 This is killer stuff.

 (I’ll see if I can get Ryan on the Pushing Social Podcast - stay tuned.)